kgroveshok/z80-homebrew/WORD-LIST.md

  EXEC ( u -- )    Execs the string on TOS as a FORTH expression | TO TEST

- 2SWAP ( w1 w2 w3 w4 -- w3 w4 w1 w2 ) Swap top pair of items
+ 2SWAP ( w1 w2 w3 w4 -- w3 w4 w1 w2 ) Swap top pair of items | TODO

  CALL ( w -- w  ) machine code call to address w  push the result of hl to stack | TO TEST

- WORDS (  -- )   List the system and user word dict
+ WORDS (  -- )   List the system and user word dict | TODO

- UWORDS (  -- )   List user word dict
+ UWORDS (  -- )   List user word dict | TODO

- MALLOC ( u -- u ) Allocate u bytes of memory space and push the pointer TOS  | TEST

- FREE ( u --  ) Free memory block from malloc given u address  | TEST

- LIST ( uword -- )    List the code to the word on TOS
+ LIST ( uword -- )    List the code to the word on TOS | TODO

- FORGET ( uword -- )    Forget the uword on TOS
+ FORGET ( uword -- )    Forget the uword on TOS | TODO

  NOTE ( ud uf --  )  Plays a note of frequency uf for the duration of ud millseconds |